 The pump can be securely fixed to the vacuum system via the inlet-flange.
 The pump can be mounted in any attitude from the vertical and upright through to horizontal ( $\pm 2^{\circ}$ ).
-If the pump is mounted horizontally, and you are using a rotary vane pump to back your nEXT pump then the backing port must point vertically downwards ( $\pm 20^{\circ}$ ) to reduce the risk of contamination from the backing pump oil.
+If the pump is mounted horizontally and you are using a rotary vane backing pump, you should ensure a foreline trap is installed to prevent condensed oil in the backing line from entering the turbo pump.
+If you are unable to fit a foreline trap you must mount the pump with the backing port pointing vertically downward (+/- 45°).